whitews/FlowUtils/README.md

 FlowUtils is part of a suite of Python libraries for analyzing flow cytometry data.
 It was developed as an extension to the light-weight [FlowIO library](https://github.com/whitews/FlowIO).
-FlowIO reads and writes Flow Cytometry Standard (FCS) files, and has zero dependencies.
+FlowIO reads and writes Flow Cytometry Standard (FCS) files, and has minimal dependencies.
 For higher level interaction with flow cytometry data, including GatingML & FlowJo 10 support, see the related
 [FlowKit project](https://github.com/whitews/FlowKit).